 The regulatory environment can pose significant barriers to successful investment in Costa Rica.
 One common problem is inconsistent government action between institutions within the central government or between the central government and the municipal government.
-Several large U.S. investors have faced the related problem that the central government's approach towards a specific project has changed significantly over time.
 Another concern for U.S. investors is the frequent recourse to legal challenges before Costa Rica's constitutional court to review whether government authorities have acted illegally or to review the constitutionality of legislation or regulations.
-Some U.S. investors believe that such challenges have been used at times to thwart their investments or hinder the quick resolution of disputes.
+Some U.S. investors believe that such challenges have been used at times to undermine their investments or hinder the quick resolution of disputes.